ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Quasar Environment

 Interestingly, the companion galaxies are not uniformly distributed but instead appear more consistent with filamentary structures commonly seen in cosmological simulations \citep{Costa24} in all seven protocluster fields.
 To investigate whether any coherent motions are present, we color-coded the symbols by the line-of-sight velocity, $v_{\rm los} = \frac{z_{\rm gal} - z_{\rm quasar}}{1 + z_{\rm quasar}}c$, of each galaxy relative to its central quasar in Figure \ref{fig:protocluster}.
 We find no clear evidence of velocity gradients or coherent motions within individual structures.
 This is similar to what we have seen in cosmological simulations \citep{Costa24} and suggesting that we are observing unvirialized filamentary structures in the early Universe.
-To further study the kinematics of galaxies in these environments, we plot their relative line-of-sight velocities ($|v_{\rm los}|$) as a function of projected distance from the central quasars in Figure \ref{fig:velocity}.
-We find that, on average, companion galaxies within a projected distance of $\lesssim 100$ kpc from the quasars exhibit a steep rise in $v_{\rm los}$ in the protocluster fields, reaching maximum velocities of $\sim 800$ km s$^{-1}$.
-The virial radius of a $10^{13}~M_\odot$ halo at $z\sim6.6$ is approximatly $\sim100$ kpc, the detection of the ``finger-of-god" effect (i.e., enhanced peculiar velocities of galaxies around extremely massive halos) within $\lesssim 100$ kpc suggests that we are witnessing the extremely massive halos ($M_{\rm halo}\sim10^{13}~M_\odot$) in the early Universe in these $\delta_{\rm gal, [OIII]} > 5$ quasar fields.
+To further study the kinematics of galaxies in these environments, we plot their relative line-of-sight velocities ($|v_{\rm los}|$) as a function of projected distance from the central quasars in Figure \ref{fig:velocity}. {In this figure, we also show the median $|v_{\rm los}|$ in seven protocluster fields across five bins.
+We find that, on average, companion galaxies within a projected distance of $\lesssim 100$ kpc from the quasars exhibit a steep rise in $v_{\rm los}$ in these fields, albeit with small number statistics.
+This is consistent with the increased velocities of galaxies within the virial radius of massive halos (i.e., the virial radius of a $10^{13}~M_\odot$ halo at $z\sim6.6$ is approximately $\sim100$ kpc).
+We also compare our results with the cosmological simulations by \cite{Costa24}, which studied six extremely massive dark matter halos ($M_{\rm halo}>5\times10^{12}~M_\odot$) and six moderately massive dark matter halos ($M_{\rm halo}\simeq6\times10^{11}-1\times10^{12}~M_\odot$) at $z\sim6$ using high-resolution numerical simulations.
+The six massive halos represent the most extreme high-density peaks at these redshifts and serve as signposts of the earliest protoclusters, all of which evolve into galaxy clusters by $z=0$. \cite{Costa24} found that $\sim10\%$ of the satellite galaxies around the high-mass halos have $|v_{\rm los}|$ values close to or exceeding 800 km s$^{-1}$, whereas the steep rise in $|v_{\rm los}|$ was not observed in the lower-mass halos.
+In Figure~\ref{fig:velocity}, we show the fitted mean $|v_{\rm los}|$ values for the two halo samples from \cite{Costa24}.
+The protocluster fields identified in this work exhibit $|v_{\rm los}|$ distributions similar to those of the high-mass halos in \cite{Costa24}, with some galaxies reaching $|v_{\rm los}|$ of $\sim 800$ km s$^{-1}$, indicating that they reside in extremely massive halos.}